Category: In the Media

 It’s a simple question, often raised flippantly in water cooler conversation.
 It can also be said in ways like, ‘how’s it going?’ ‘how are you?’ ‘what’s happening?’, but all variations are often met with the response, ‘good’, ‘fine’, ‘alright’.
 How often do we ask, are you okay, and really listen to the answer?
 You may say you listen every time, but is it only on days like R U OK Day that you stop and focus?
 At Taylors, mental health in the workplace is as vital as physical health, and we’re working toward raising awareness around the issue that needs to be addressed.

-In light of R U OK Day this year, the Taylors office took the opportunity to officially recognise the initiative and progress toward implementing a framework that will aim to reduce the stigma around mental health …
+In light of R U OK Day this year, the Taylors office took the opportunity to officially recognise the initiative and progress toward implementing a …

 Hosted by the Property Council Australia, a recent breakfast session with Todd Sampson explored the many ways one could boost brain flexibility and creativity and Taylors attendees were keen to learn the ways.